hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

 * `use_topic_schema` -
   (Optional)
   When true, use the topic's schema as the columns to write to in BigQuery, if it exists.
+  Only one of use_topic_schema and use_table_schema can be set.

+* `use_table_schema` -
+  (Optional)
+  When true, use the BigQuery table's schema as the columns to write to in BigQuery.
+Messages must be published in JSON format.
+Only one of use_topic_schema and use_table_schema can be set.

 * `write_metadata` -
   (Optional)